-However, because cancellation is a strike against your insurance record, it's important to do everything you can to avoid it.
+Because cancellation is a strike against your insurance record, it's important to do everything you can to avoid it.
 Making payments on time is crucial.
-So is avoiding driving under the influence and being as truthful as possible on your insurance application.
+So is avoiding driving under the influence and being honest on your insurance application.
 It might be tempting to lie about recent traffic offenses or tickets to get a lower rate.
-But in the long run, this will harm the health of your credit and driving record.
+But in the long run this will harm the health of your credit and driving record.

 When your insurer cancels your policy, it stays on your insurance record for five years.
 However, if a driver collects three cancellations in one year, it will be almost impossible to get insurance.
 That's because you're now a “high-risk” insured.
-You’d have apply for high-risk auto insurance with carrier willing to cover you.
+You’d have to apply for high-risk auto insurance with a carrier willing to cover you.
 And they'll charge you up to five times the normal car insurance rates you once paid.